 To honor immigrant community members, the Hispanic Affairs Project will observe International Migrants Day on December 18th.
-The Montrose, Grand Junction and Gunnison are making an official International Migrants Day proclamation this week to recognize the social and economic contribution of the migrant families who contribute to and are part of our community.
-This comes at a critical moment when immigrant youth and families are at extreme risk of deportation and family separation.
+The City of Grand Junction (Text of the Proclamation), Montrose, Gunnison, and the town of Crested Butte and Mountain of Crested Butte are making an official International Migrants Day proclamation along these weeks to recognize the social and economic contribution of the migrant families whose are part of our communities.
+This comes at a critical moment when immigrants are feeling not longer welcome and the debate on immigration is based in race and money.

 “I am very proud to be a farmworker.
 Most people from the U.S. don’t like this job because the pay is low and we spend many hours a day doing hard physical labor; however, I am happy to do this, because I am able to provide food for my family and my community.
 I don’t understand why the president is canceling the TPS when most of the cardholders are contributing to this country in many ways.
 We don’t know what will happen to us next year” said Felix Rodas, HAP member who came to USA 19 years ago from Honduras and is working with the Temporary Protection Status (TPS– Fact Sheet) for Haiti and Central American’s residents.
 Felix has one son with DACA, another protection program recently terminated.